Ainkra/Ainkra/README.md

 ## About me ✏️

-* Currently learning web development, and Flutter. 🦋
+* Currently learning web development, and .NET. 🦋
-* .NET dev apprentice. 🍃
+* I'm also .NET dev apprentice. 🍃
 * Love old technologies and everything about IT. ⚙️

 ## Skills 🖥️